How Often Should I Feed and Water My Cannabis?

 • Fabric pots can evaporate water through the sides as well as the top, which will lead to the soil drying out faster.

-How often should I feed my plants?
+How often should I feed my weed plant nutrients?

 First of all, make sure the fertilizer you’re using is formulated for cannabis – like Reefertilizer.